How to Share the Gospel With a New Ager

-This is a fancy term meaning that New Age spirituality is a rather eclectic grab bag of Eastern mysticism, Western occultism, neopaganism, and human psychology.
-Many New Agers claim to be Christian-although they define it completely different from Christianity.
+Religious syncretism is a fancy term meaning that New Age spirituality is a rather eclectic grab bag of Eastern mysticism, Western occultism, neopaganism, and human psychology.
+Many New Agers claim to be “Christian,” although they define it completely differently from true Christianity.
 Most Americans today are New Age in at least some areas of their belief system.
-The whole concept of “it doesn’t matter what you believe, it only matters that you believe,” flows from the New Age belief system.
+The whole concept of “it doesn’t matter what you believe, it only matters that you believe” flows from the New Age belief system.

 About the Trinity:

-Nicole does not believe in the Trinity.
-She rejects the concept of a personal, powerful God.
-She believes that all is ‘god’ and ‘god’ is all.
+They do not believe in the Trinity and reject the concept of a personal, powerful God.
+Instead, they believe that all is ‘god’ and ‘god’ is all.

-Nicole believes Jesus was an enlightened man.
+New Agers believe Jesus was an enlightened man.
 He was in touch with his cosmic consciousness and was able to tap into this universal power to heal others.
-She believes that he is only god in the same sense that we are gods.
+They believe that he is only god in the same sense that we are also gods.

 About the Bible:

-Nicole may say that the Bible is God’s Word in the same sense that the Book of Koran and the Book of Mormon is God’s Word.
-She warns strongly against taking the Bible literally.
-She is convinced that it should be gleaned for cosmic truth mystically, not literally.
+A New Ager may say that the Bible is God’s Word in the same sense that the Koran and the Book of Mormon is God’s Word.
+They often warn strongly against taking the Bible literally and are convinced that it should be gleaned for cosmic truth mystically, not literally.

 About the Afterlife:

-Nicole and other New Agers may have varying beliefs about the afterlife, but the majority of them believe in some form of reincarnation.
+They may have varying beliefs about the afterlife, but the majority of New Agers believe in some form of reincarnation.

-Nicole believes that salvation is found in becoming one with the universe.
-It is not a personal, permanent relationship with the God of the universe through faith in Christ, but rather a melting of ourselves in the cosmic pot of mystic oneness.
+A New Ager believes that salvation is found in becoming one with the universe.
+It is not through a personal, permanent relationship with the God of the universe through faith in Christ, but rather a melting of ourselves in the cosmic pot of mystic oneness.

 What the Bible Teaches